-3D printing has been around since the early 1990’s but it is only in the last 10 or 20 years that different industries from gaming to medicine have began to truly realise its potential.
-And whilst the term 3D printing has become more widely recognised, there are still many terms and phrases within this process that are yet to be fully understood.
-Here we will explain some of the key terms used in 3D printing.
+3D printing has been around since the early 1990’s.
+But it is only in the last 10 or 20 years that different industries from gaming to medicine have began to truly realise its potential.
+Whilst many widely recognise the term 3D printing, there are still many terms and phrases within this process that are yet to be fully understood.
+Here we will explain some of the key terms everyone uses in 3D printing.
 You’ll not only understand how the process works, but also discover innovative ways in which it can be used across industries globally.

-ABS or Acrylonitrile Butadiene Styrene is similar to PLA in that it is also a commonly used thermoplastic in 3D printing.
+What is ABS 3D printing?
+ABS or Acrylonitrile Butadiene Styrene is similar to PLA, as people also commonly use the thermoplastic in 3D printing.
 It is most often used in injection moulds for a number of industries to create a large volume of the same part.
 Examples include car bumpers for car manufacturers or even a simple consumer product such as Lego building blocks.

+What is FDM 3D printer?
 There are a variety of methods when it comes to 3D printing.
 FDM or Fused Deposition Modelling is one of the most widely used processes.
-Designs must be processed in a CAD program before being printed into a tangible object.
+Designs must be processed in a CAD program before you print it into a tangible object.
 FDM is a very popular printing method with a range of industries from car manufacturers to consumer goods.